Advertiser Disclosure

 • Texas Eagle®

-Bottom Line: The best use of one-class upgrades is on Acela Express First Class seating, since this includes larger seats, complimentary meals and drinks, and lounge access.
+Bottom Line: The best use of one-class upgrades is on Acela Express First Class seating since this includes larger seats, complimentary meals and drinks, and lounge access.

-Earn One-Class Upgrades Faster
+Earn 1-Class Upgrades Faster

 Priority Call Handling

 When you call Amtrak’s call center, your call will be handled before other Amtrak elites.
-Since the call centers usually don’t receive a ton of traffic to begin with, this is a fairly useless benefit.
+Since the call centers usually don’t receive a ton of calls to begin with, this is a fairly useless benefit.

 Image Credit: Amtrak